vmichalecki/record-show/README.md

 ## Description

+Forked from collabortive project to expand as sole author.

-We've built an app that lets a user login and vote on which art style best describes their favorite album covers.
+This app lets a user login and vote on which art style best describes their favorite album covers.
 This app was built using `React`, `GraphQl`, and `MongoDB`.

 ## Table of Contents